 - The ECE Manager will send welcome to the school year letter to the 26 school districts in the NOCAC Head Start service area informing them about NOCAC Head Start, the School Readiness Goals, the curriculum and Conscious Discipline.

 - NOCAC Teachers and Home Visitors will observe a kindergarten classroom in each school district.

 - The teacher needs to complete the Kindergarten Observation form on site.

-- The teacher will contact a school district in their service are to set up a time to conduct a brief interview and observation.
+- The teacher will contact a school district in their service area to set up a time to conduct a brief interview and observation.

 - The NOCAC teachers need to complete the reflection piece of the observation after leaving the school.

 - The teacher will submit the completed forms to the Center Manager (CM).

-- The CM will review the form and turn it into the Project Manager.
+- The CM will review the form and turn it into the Education Manager.

-- The Project Manager will review the observations and compile all necessary information and share it with all staff.
+- The Education Manager will review the observations and compile all necessary information and share it with all staff.

 - Each NOCAC classroom will take the kindergarten eligible children on a kindergarten visit.
 Staff need to follow the Field Trip Policy.

 - When contacting the school, ask the school to give the children a tour of the building and ask if the children can participate, interact with, or observe a kindergarten class.

 - Another option is to visit the school after hours with the families.

-- The ECE Coach and Support Specialist (Coach) will give further guidance as needed.
+- The Classroom Coach and Mentors will give further guidance as needed.

 - Home Base only: If a Home Base child already attends preschool in a public school, the parent is not required to participate in a kindergarten field trip, but it needs to be offered.
 Arrange for Home Base families to attend with one of the classes at the site.
 The Home Visitor will attend with at least one of the classes.